 Our keto Brussel sprouts casserole, topped with a creamy cheese sauce and bacon, is just so tasty you’ll want to eat it right out of the pan!
 Although this technically is a side dish recipe, you could definitely consider it a main dish recipe, too.
-With our low-carb Brussel sprout dish, you are going to see just how WHOLE LOTTA YUM this healthy little sprout can be.
+With our low carb Brussel sprouts recipe, you are going to see just how WHOLE LOTTA YUM this healthy little sprout can be.

 When I was a kid my thoughts about Brussels sprouts conjured up all sorts of disgusting and bitter memories of the boiled Brussel sprouts.
 I couldn’t ever understand why my mom even cooked them.